CheeseNPort/RobotWars/README.md

 - LazyRobot - He's lazy because he doesn't really have a brain.
 He just picks a random competitor and deducts 10 points off him.
 - StupidRobot - He's stupid because he picks a random competitor and deducts only 6 points off him, therefore not using the maximum attacks available to him.
 - VeryStupidRobot - He's very stupid because similar to StupidRobot he doesn't use his maximum attacks, he only uses 3 per turn!

+## Unit Test
+A simple unit test is included to quickly simulate 1000 wars.